XcooBee/xcoobee-php-sdk/README.md

-pgpSecret   => the pgp-secret key pgpPassword => the pgp-password campaignId  => the default campaign_id encode      => one of 0|1 where 0=no, 1=Yes, if 1 SDK will encrypt the contents of this file using machine specific mechanisms upon first use.
+pgpSecret   => the pgp-secret key pgpPassword => the pgp-password campaignId  => the default campaign_id encrypt      => one of 0|1 where 0=no, 1=Yes, if 1 SDK will encrypt the contents of this file using machine specific mechanisms upon first use.
 ```

 #### clearConfig()